 - You’d kill to know where you stand.

-- Your manager needs to forecast effectively.
+- Your CEO needs you to forecast effectively.

 - Your professional services organization needs to schedule resources.